 - 1. A three (3) year mean for the NCLEX-RN/NCLEX-PN licensure examination pass rate at or above the state mean of 80% for the same three-year period. - 2.
-At least 40% of graduates will have secured employment by graduation and 95% of graduates will be successfully employed in nursing within one year of graduation. - 3.
+At least 90% of graduates will be successfully employed in nursing within 9 months of graduation. - 3.
 At least 90% of all students will complete the program within five (5) semesters (ADN) and three (3) semesters (VN Certificate).